MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxmisc/nf-acxmisc-acxobjectbagaddi1.md

 ## -description

-The AcxObjectBagAddI1 function adds a int one byte (CHAR) I1 value to an existing, initialized AcxObjectBag.
+The AcxObjectBagAddI1 function adds an int one byte (CHAR) I1 value to an existing, initialized AcxObjectBag.

 ## -parameters